amvieites/amvieites.github.io/_posts/2020-09-08-stop-following-the-same-people.md

 last_modified_at: 2020-10-03T16:04:00Z
 ---

-_Disclaimer: I know I risk projecting a pedantic image with the following words (also, the language doesn't help) but I only want to share my point of view on the way too many of us (and too often) just stay inside our own bubble without even thinking twice about it._
+_Disclaimer: I know I risk projecting a pedantic image with the following words (also, the language doesn't help) but I only want to share my point of view about the way too many of us (and too often) just stay inside our own bubble without even thinking twice about it._

 So, I decided to stop paying attention to people like me.